Megan Washington: 2013–2015: There There

 Upon release of There There, she described how the bold truthfulness that defined that talk was transferred across to the writing process for the album.
-Also in May 2014, she announced her involvement in an art book by Iranian-New Zealander artist, Nabil Sabio Azadi, For You the Maker.
+Also in May 2014, she announced her involvement in an art book by Iranian-New Zealand artist, Nabil Sabio Azadi, For You the Maker.
 On Twitter she detailed how other contributors, Rick Owens and Limi Yamamoto, would also appear.
 Her second full-length album, was released through Universal Music, under her full name, which peaked at number five.

 Australian Rolling Stone's reviewer, Darren Levin, rated it at four out-of five stars and explained, "'Do you want it back?' she asks the man she was supposed to marry, before devoting an entire verse to the awkward practicalities of an engagement gone sour.
 This man is not metaphorical, and neither is the marriage.
-Each song, says Washington, is connected to a real-life event – from the frank confession of infidelity on the raw ballad 'Begin Again' to 'Get Happy', where she falls in love over Eighties New Wave textures...
-On [this album], she's both fearless and direct."
+Each song, says Washington, is connected to a real-life event – from the frank confession of infidelity on the raw ballad 'Begin Again' to 'Get Happy', where she falls in love over Eighties New Wave textures… On [this album], she's both fearless and direct".

 It provided singles, "Who Are You" (February 2014), "Limitless" (May) and "My Heart Is a Wheel" (September); a music video was created for the latter.
 She explained that "My Heart Is a Wheel" was inspired by Kanye West's "Runaway".
-Co-producer Dixon told the media that the album is her, "saying ...
-'This happened and it's my fault.'
+Co-producer Dixon told the media that the album is her, "saying … 'This happened and it's my fault.'
 She's putting her hand up and saying 'I stuffed up'" — he also praised the songwriter's courage.
 The singer-musician performed free "pop-up" shows in state capitals, Brisbane, Melbourne and Sydney, in support of There There during the week of release.
 A national tour, in February 2015, followed.

 2016–2019: Singles and touring

 Washington released a single and music video, "Saint Lo", in November 2016.
-The song was supported heavily by triple J In September of the following year the singer performed live with the Sydney Symphony Orchestra at the Sydney Opera House.
+The song was supported heavily by triple J In September of the following year, the singer performed live with the Sydney Symphony Orchestra at the Sydney Opera House.
+In 2018, Washington started supplying the voice of Calypso, the title character's primary school teacher, on the ABC Kids TV cartoon series Bluey.

-In 2018 Washington supplied the voice of Calypso, on the ABC Kids TV cartoon series, Bluey, as the title character's primary school teacher and also premiered another single, "Claws", in November 2018.
-Pilerats' Hayden Davis observed, "[it] is a delicate, yet tall-standing return from [the singer] who, in all the years since her last work, has clearly not lost her stride... the single unites [her] catchy vocal pulse with a restrained production that glistens with its chiming melodies, something that she glides over the top of with ease."
+She premiered another single, "Claws", in November 2018.
+Pilerats' Hayden Davis observed, "[it] is a delicate, yet tall-standing return from [the singer] who, in all the years since her last work, has clearly not lost her stride… the single unites [her] catchy vocal pulse with a restrained production that glistens with its chiming melodies, something that she glides over the top of with ease".
 Her next single, "American Spirit", appeared in January 2019.

-A single, "Dirty Churches", was produced by Dave Hammer (Lime Cordiale, Thundamentals) and was promoted by three intimate gigs.
+Another single, "Dirty Churches", was produced by Dave Hammer (Lime Cordiale, Thundamentals) and was promoted by three intimate gigs.
 Washington launched an online song featuring Climate change advocate Greta Thunberg late 2019, according to Junkee, she created a "Passionate and angry work of art".